 Salt River Meadows Trail: 2.2km (Easy)

 This trail meanders gently through wildflower-sprinkled meadows along a saline stream.
-It follows a section of the South Loop trail, starting at the Salt River on the east side of Pine Lake Road.
+It follows a section of the Benchmark Creek Trail, starting at the Salt River on the east side of Pine Lake Road.

 Salt Pan Lake Trail: 7.0 km one way (Moderate)